jordanmasters/202_homework/Tutorials/Imports_Execution-Workflow_Basics.md

 	* This is because the function is tied to the function call, they should be separate, in different files.
 	* Also, from a git perspective, you should not need to edit the file that contains the function if all you are doing is changing how you are calling the function i.e. what arguments you pass it in some specific instance

-### Execution Workflow 4 - Command line to import and run code from script file w/ modular code
+### Execution Workflow 4 - Command line to run code from script file w/ modular code
 #### terminal + editor
 #### Code: 2 files:
 1. 1 file with functions only